On this page

 Young people participating in the Youth Voluntary Work Scheme chose very different areas for their volunteering.
 The most popular organisations however are those that deal with animal welfare, emergency and rescue and scouting.

 Youth Volunteers participation in the Youth Voluntary Work Scheme are given the opportunity to contribute to the daily work of voluntary organisations according to the particular nature of the same organisation.
 Youth Volunteers will be allocated a monthly stipend by the Scheme which will be paid to them directly by the Malta Council for the Voluntary Sector.
 In the case of the volunteer experience taking place overseas, the Scheme shall also cover 75% of the travel and accommodation.

-The financial assistance for the stipend under this Scheme will last for not more than twelve months from date of engagement of the eligible person/s with the accredited Voluntary Organisation.
-The Youth Volunteers will be required to work with the organisation for either 8, 15 or 30 hours weekly placements.
-The financial assistance given in the form of stipends is fixed at an hourly rate €2.00 to cover travel expenses and food.
+The financial assistance for the stipend under this Scheme will last for not more than twelve months from the date of engagement of the eligible person/s with the accredited Voluntary Organisation.
+The Youth Volunteers will be required to work with the organisation for either 8, 15, or 30 hours weekly placements.
+The financial assistance given in the form of stipends is fixed at an hourly rate of €2.00 to cover travel expenses and food.
 (Example: €30.00 per week for Youth Volunteers undertaking a 15 hr week placement).

 In the case of the volunteer experience taking place overseas, the Scheme shall also cover the following:

-- A per diem allowance as per established list for each country, which shall cover accommodation, food and local transportation;
+- A per diem allowance as per established list for each country, which shall cover accommodation, food, and local transportation;

 - 75% Travel expenses (flight);